 The Concept of Microorganisms

 Compared to other branches of science, like physics, microbiology is a relatively recent field of research, originating in the middle of the 17th century.
 There were three major discoveries that created the field of microbiology.

 The first discovery was that microorganisms existed and were first seen by Antonie Van Leeuwenhoek, a Dutch lensmaker.
 He built his own microscope and was able to see microbes in the late 17th century.
 Before this discovery, microorganisms were postulated to exists as by the Jainism scriptures and Mahavira’s teachings.

 Later, Ferdinand Cohn described the bacteria bacillus and later developed a taxonomic classification of bacteria.
 This formed the basis of further discoveries.

-The next great discovery in microbiology was made by Louis Pasteur in the mid-1800’s.
+The next great discovery in microbiology was made by Louis Pasteur in the mid-1800s.
 It was assumed that all organisms were spontaneously generated.
-Pasteur’s experiments with broth showed that microorganisms can be growth and are not spontaneously created. thus disapproving the famous theory of spontaneous generation.
+Pasteur’s experiments with broth showed that microorganisms can be grown and are not spontaneously created. thus disapproving the famous theory of spontaneous generation.

 Similarly, Robert Koch discovered that some microbes can cause diseases in humans thus leading to the postulation of the germ theory of disease that stated that a specific microorganism caused each disease.

 - Unlike many cells, microbes show the ability to live in the most extreme conditions on Earth.

 - Scientists can grow microbes at pH ranging from 0 to 11.4.